antvis/G6/docs/manual/tutorial/example.en.md

 });
 ```

-The result from this code shows that The graph has been fitted to the canvas:
+The result from this code shows that the graph has been fitted to the canvas:
 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*wAXzRJaNTXUAAAAAAAAAAABkARQnAQ' width=850 />